 The best part is when you make it at home, you don’t need any stabilizers or emulsifiers in the recipe.
 You just need water, oats, sweetener, vanilla and salt.
 It’s that easy!

-However, oat milk doesn’t last forever, so this is a small-batch recipe to make sure it doesn’t spoil before you can use it!
+However, homemade milk doesn’t last forever, so this is a small-batch recipe to make sure it doesn’t spoil before you can use it!
 This makes about 24 ounces of oat milk, or 3 cups.
 Perfect to have on hand for cereal, baking, or even adding to your oatmeal (very meta, I know).

 - It’s too grainy.